widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 ```

-Question: Using the RCSB information on 4GW3 which protein resiudes comprise the catlytic triad which is the enzyme active site?
+Question: Using the RCSB information on 4GW3 which protein resiudes comprise the catalytic triad which is the enzyme active site?
 [RCSB: 4GW3] (http://www.rcsb.org/pdb/explore/explore.do?structureId=4GW3)

 Use [SAS tool](http://www.ebi.ac.uk/thornton-srv/databases/sas/) to take a closer lokk at the functionally important residues in 4GW3